UKHomeOffice/application-container-platform/docs/how-to-docs/ingress.md

     secretName: myapp-github-internal-tls
 ```

-> Always ensure you are using TLS between the ingress controller and your pods by placing the annotation: ingress.kubernetes.io/backend-protocol: "HTTPS".
-At the moment; this is not enforced though there are plans to enforce by policy at a later date.
+Please view the official documentation for a full list of available [ingress-nginx annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/).

+> **Note:** Where the prefix for the annotation in the docs references `nginx.ingress.kubernetes.io/`, this should be changed to `ingress.kubernetes.io/` when running within ACP (as per the above example).